Itinerary Highlights

 As is the case with other West African countries we work in, we must emphasise that when it comes to forest-dwelling mammals, sightings cannot ever be guaranteed: mammal population densities tend to be low and, because of poaching, the animals tend to be skittish and furtive, in densely forested terrain.
 But do rest assured that our expert guides are among the best on the continent and with their local contacts, will work hard to deliver observations for you.

 Please note that this recommended sample itinerary can easily be extended for those keen to stay longer in Ghana.
-We can, for example, recommend a 3 or 4 night beach extension at the lovely Lou Moon Lodge on the West Coast, or, for those wanting to see some dry-country natural history, we can arrange an extension to Mole National Park in the far North.
+We can, for example, recommend a three or four-night beach extension at the lovely Lou Moon Lodge on the West Coast, or, for those wanting to see some dry-country natural history, we can arrange an extension to Mole National Park in the far North.
 Do contact us for details.

 Itinerary